 Netherlands and the Bank of Amsterdam

-In 1577 King Henry III issued the gold Ecu coin weighing 3.2 grams to replace the gold Florin or Franc.
-Similar to the Spanish escudo (shield) it was worth 3 livres, with a new silver Franc coin of about 14 grams remaining the value of one livre a value of gold-to-silver of about 13 to one.
+In 1577 King Henry III reissued the gold Ecu coin weighing 3.2 grams and now worth 3 livres (or francs).
+Ecu is similar to the Spanish escudo (shield).
+A new silver Franc coin of about 14 grams was also issued becoming the value of one livre a value of gold-to-silver of about 13 to one.

 This silver Franc continued as the currency of France through World Wars 1 and 2, though in the war years, it was heavily devalued.
 In 1960 it was replaced by the "new" franc at an exchange rate of 100 to 1.
 In 1999 France changed to the euro, at a conversion rate of 6.56 francs to the euro.